Chisomworlu12/News-Summarizer/README.md

 Relying on a third-party API for "live" data proved to be a single point of failure.
 Moving to a custom **ETL (Extract, Transform, Load)** pipeline taught me how to manage data ownership and ensure 100% uptime, even when external services are throttled or down.

-### 2. State Management Complexity
+## 2. Redux Toolkit for Complex State

-With global authentication, news feeds, and AI usage tracking all happening at once, I learned the importance of **React Context API** and **Custom Hooks**.
-Centralizing logic in hooks like `useSummary` and `useSummaries` kept the UI components clean and specialized.
+Migrating from Context API to Redux Toolkit dramatically improved state management for this app.
+With global authentication, news feeds, AI usage tracking, and theme preferences all happening simultaneously, Redux's predictable state container and DevTools made debugging and feature development significantly easier.

 ### 3. The Power of "Research-First" Engineering